 WHEN: 11:30 am on Sunday, October 3, 2021

 WHERE: Sacred Fire Asheville, just north of the city of Asheville, NC

 WHO: Adults and children are welcome!
 Please register each person attending.

-Please wear a face-covering when arriving at this event.
-COVID recommendations will be observed.
-When you arrive, our event leaders will walk you through a process to ensure we enjoy our time together and prioritize everyone's safety at our event.
+Please reference any NC.gov COVID requirements for the date of the event.
+If you decide to wear a mask and maintain distance, we will accommodate you.
+When you arrive, our event leaders will connect with you to ensure we enjoy our time together and make space for everyone's safety preferences at our event.